 Polls put support for independence around 45 percent — up from 13 percent in 2005.

 The central government’s unwillingness to negotiate increased autonomy for Catalonia is at least partially responsible for the rising separatist sentiment there.
-When, in 2006, the region finally got some powers of its own — which it had been promised in the 1978 constitution — Rajoy’s conservative Partido Popular was at the forefront of fighting to reverse the changes.
+When, in 2006, the region finally got some powers of its own — which it had been promised in the 1978 constitution — Rajoy’s conservative People’s Party was at the forefront of fighting to reverse the changes.

 It succeeded.
 The Constitutional Court in Madrid — the same tribunal that tried to block this month’s referendum — overruled the majority of the articles in Catalonia’s autonomy statute in 2010.
 Perhaps most painfully, it said the definition of Catalonia as a “nation” had no legal standing.